circonus/docs/content/caql/reference.md

 ### Package `filter`

-The `filter` package provides function, that allow the user to select streams based on global criteria.
+The `filter` package provides function, that allow the user to select streams based on numeric criteria.

 **Examples:**